Data terms

 Direct answer

-HypeBasis uses public Hyperliquid data to organize trader context: price, funding, open interest, volume, spread, liquidity, and setup heuristics.
-The fields below explain what each number means, why it matters, and where it can mislead.
+HypeBasis uses public Hyperliquid data to organize trader context: price, funding, open interest, volume, spread, liquidity, and setup labels, including Flow Lab proxy metrics.
+The fields below explain what each number means, how traders use it, and where it can mislead.

 How HypeBasis treats data